Why AIP Diet Doesn’t Work With You?

 How do I eat enough calories on AIP?

 If you’re struggling to eat enough calories on the Autoimmune Protocol (AIP), there are a few things you can do to make sure you’re getting enough energy.
 First, make sure you’re eating enough fat.
-Healthy fats like avocados, olive oil, and coconut oil are essential on the AIP.
+Healthy fats like avocados, olive oil, and coconut oil are essential for the AIP.

 You can also get calories from protein-rich foods like eggs, chicken, and fish.